Water: Green Infrastructure

 Campus RainWorks Challenge

-EPA’s Office of Water is pleased to announce the winners of the third annual Campus RainWorks Challenge.
-EPA invited teams of undergraduate and graduate students to design an innovative green infrastructure project for their campus to show how managing rainfall in a more natural way can benefit the campus community and the environment.
+EPA’s Office of Water is pleased to announce the fourth annual Campus RainWorks Challenge for undergraduate and graduate students.
+EPA is inviting student teams to design an innovative green infrastructure project for their campus showing how managing stormwater at its source can benefit the campus community and the environment.

 Green infrastructure uses vegetation, soils, and natural processes to manage stormwater and create healthier urban environments.
 While single-purpose "gray" stormwater infrastructure (e.g. catch basins, pipes, and ponds) is largely designed to move urban stormwater away from the built environment, green infrastructure uses vegetation and soil to manage rainwater where it falls.
 By weaving natural processes into the built environment, green infrastructure can complement gray infrastructure approaches by providing not only stormwater management, but also heat island mitigation, air quality management, community amenities, and much more.